toddbadams/strawberry-labs/lifecycle.md

 full gauntlet (F1) and **carries the cumulative trial count forward**, so the Deflated Sharpe bar rises with each attempt.
 This is the structural defense against "test until it passes."

+### 1.4 Pool priority ordering

+When a slot frees, F0 pulls the **highest-priority** pool factor.
+Because pool factors are unworked, ordering uses only *cheap, pre-gauntlet* signals plus history.
+Ranked key, descending:

+1. **Operator pin** — a manual priority override always wins.
+2. **Economic-rationale prior** — strength of the causal story.
+Grounded in Harvey–Liu–Zhu's treatment of the prior probability that a factor is real as a first-class input: test the factors most likely to be real first.
+3. **Independence estimate** — a cheap correlation of the candidate against the validated set;
+   prefer likely-orthogonal candidates (predicts surviving the independence gate).
+4. **Cheap IC pre-screen** — an optional one-time, nightly-grade IC computed at registration (not a deep run) to triage obvious noise.
+5. **Trial-count penalty (revived factors)** — subtract for accumulated trials: each prior attempt has already raised the Deflated-Sharpe bar, so a high-trial revival is both less likely to clear and more expensive to re-test.
+A revival earns priority only when its *new evidence* outweighs its trial burden.
+6. **Age-in-pool** — a FIFO/anti-starvation term: priority rises slowly with time waited.

+The pin and the age term bound the two failure modes — operator-critical factors never wait, and ordinary factors never wait forever.

 ---

 ## 2. Strategy lifecycle